1. THE GIRL ON THE TRAIN, by Paula Hawkins. (Riverhead) A psychological thriller set in the environs of London.

 6. THE ROAD TO CHARACTER, by David Brooks.
 (Random House) The New York Times columnist extols personal virtues like kindness and honesty in a materialistic age.

 7. BILL O'REILLY'S LEGENDS AND LIES, by David Fisher.
 (Holt) Stories of the American West; a companion volume to the Fox News series.

 8. BEING MORTAL, by Atul Gawande.
 (Metropolitan/Holt) The surgeon and New Yorker writer considers how doctors fail patients at the end of life and how they can do better.

 9. IT'S A LONG STORY, by Willie Nelson with David Ritz.
 (Little, Brown) The country music star discusses his life's journey, from selling encyclopedias to professional fame.

 10. ADIOS, AMERICA! by Ann Coulter.
 (Regnery) The political commentator denounces immigrants and their liberal supporters. (b)

 1. THE LIFE-CHANGING MAGIC OF TIDYING UP, by Marie Kondo.
 (Ten Speed) A guide to decluttering by discarding expendable objects all at once and taking charge of your space.

-2. THE FIVE LOVE LANGUAGES, by Gary Chapman.
-(Northfield) A guide to communicating love in a way your spouse will understand — with quality time, affirmative words, gifts, acts of service and physical touch.
+3. THE FIVE LOVE LANGUAGES, by Gary Chapman.
+(Northfield) A guide to communicating love in a way a spouse will understand — with quality time, affirmative words, gifts, acts of service and physical touch.